yanchenhugh/SCEQ_EIS/README.md

 # files:
 ## Code files:
-*IRRf_can_error.gms: simulation and error checking for the model w/o EIS, or the Canonical Information Set (CIS) *IRRf_eis_error.gms: simulation and error checking for the model w EIS *IRR_params_simp.gms: the parameter file
+*IRRf_can_error.gms: simulation and error checking for the model w/o EIS, or the Canonical Information Set (CIS) \n *IRRf_eis_error.gms: simulation and error checking for the model w EIS *IRR_params_simp.gms: the parameter file